-5.2 An introduction to Gasgano and EsoRex
+5.2 An introduction to Reflex, Gasgano and EsoRex

-Before being able to call pipeline recipes on a set of data, the data must be opportunely classified, and associated with the appropriate calibrations.
-The Data Classification consists of tasks such as: "What kind of data am I?", e.g., BIAS, "to which group do I belong?", e.g., to a particular Observation Block or template.
+Before being able to call pipeline recipes to process a set of data, the data must be correctly classified, and associated with the appropriate calibrations.
+The Data Classification consists of tasks such as: "What kind of data am I?", e.g., BIAS, "to which group do I belong?", e.g., to a particular Observation Block or observing template.
 Data Association is the process of selecting appropriate calibration data for the reduction of a set of raw science frames.
 Typically, a set of frames can be associated if they share a number of properties, such as instrument and detector configuration.
-As all the required information is stored in the FITS headers, data association is based on a set of keywords (called "association keywords") and is specific to each type of calibration.
+Since all the required information is stored in the FITS headers, data association is based on a set of header keywords (called "association keywords") and the process is specific to each type of calibration.
 The process of data classification and association is known as data organisation.

-An instrument pipeline consists of a set of data processing modules that can be called from different host applications, either from the command line with Esorex, from the automatic data management tools available at Paranal, or from the graphical Gasgano tool.
+An instrument pipeline consists of a set of data processing modules that can be called from different host applications, namely: